Testing Pay with Transfer on Monnify Sandbox

 3. If building a custom UI, call /api/v1/merchant/bank-transfer/init-payment with your chosen bankCode and transactionReference to get the account details.

-4. Use the Monnify Bank Simulator to complete test transfers — works for SDK, API, and custom UI paths.
+4. Use the Monnify Bank Simulator to complete test transfers, which works for SDK, API, and custom UI paths.

 5. Enter the exact amount in the simulator to avoid partial-payment scenarios.